Private Tutoring: 6 Myths You Should Ignore

 If you’re looking for a tutor, start with your school counselor and ask in your neighborhood FB group or on Nextdoor.
-And don’t forgot everyone’s best friend, Google.
+And don’t forget everyone’s best friend, Google.
 Just search for “_____ tutor + your town”.
 Also, don’t worry if your child has a specific learning disability.
 There are many private tutors who are trained and specialize in specific learning disabilities, such as dyslexia, dysgraphia, or processing disorders.

 Don’t let one of these myths get in the way of your child’s success!

 PS – If you’re looking for a tutor for your teen in Social Studies, English, organization, or study skills, you can schedule a FREE 30-minute session with ME, no strings attached!
-Find out more here!

 Related Posts: Becoming a Tutor: Why I Kissed My Gradebook Good-Bye, How to Know Your Teen Needs a Tutor, How to Find the Right Tutor for your Child, How to Work Successfully with a Tutor